frankierong101/CurrencyConverter/README.md

 # CurrencyConverter

-This python script asks for an amount, the currency you want to convert from and to and then uses the current exchange rate via an API key to convert "x" currency into "y" currency of your choice.

-Notes
+This Python script allows you to convert currencies using real-time exchange rates.
+It prompts the user for:
+- The amount to convert.
+- The currency to convert from.
+- The currency to convert to.

+## Prerequisites

+1. **Python**: Ensure python is installed on your device, otherwise to install, head to https://www.python.org/

-You'll need an API key in order to test and run this script.
-The easiest way is to go to https://www.exchangerate-api.com/ and you'll get a personal API key in less than 5 minutes, all it needs is your email.
+2. **API key**: You'll need an API key.
+The easiest way is to go to https://www.exchangerate-api.com/.
+Sign up with your email and you'll get a personal API key in less than 5 minutes

 ## How to Use